How to Fill Out a 1040X Form for U.S. Tax Returns

 Tax preparation is arduous for business owners and mistakes happen—even on tax returns.
-If you realized you made a mistake on your tax return for this year or previous tax years, you don’t have to file a whole new return or worry about an IRS audit.
+If you realize you made a mistake on your tax return for this year or previous tax years, you don’t have to file a whole new return or worry about an IRS audit.
 You don’t have to worry about filing a bunch of tax forms, either.
-Just one tax form.
-File an amended tax return using Form 1040x.

 However, you can file an amended tax return if you receive a notice of proposed changes to your tax return—usually an IRS Notice CP2000—and partially agree with the changes.
 In that case, send your amended tax return to the address shown in the notice to clarify which changes you disagree with.